djgroen/facs/docs/fabcovid19.rst

 	fabsim <localhost/remote machine> covid19:<location_scenario>,<TS=transition scenario>,<TM=transition mode>,[outdir=output directory]

 where
-	* ``configs`` : the name of borough, the full list can be found in https://github.com/djgroen/FabCovid19/tree/master/config_files
+	* ``config`` : the name of borough, the full list can be found in https://github.com/djgroen/FabCovid19/tree/master/config_files
 	* ``measures``: name of the measures.yml file used, minus the .yml extension.
 This file should reside in the covid_data subdirectory

 Example:

 .. code-block:: sh

-	fabsim localhost covid19:configs=harrow,measures=measures
+	fabsim localhost covid19:config=harrow,measures=measures

 Run an ensemble job
 -------------------